Exhibition Posted Online: Monday, February 5, 2024 at 10 am MT

 Paul works primarily with pinch-forming and slab building processes and overall his work is about art making as inner development, broadly understood.
 He creates distinctive, high relief pinch-formed ceramic vessels and penetrating slab-built sculptural forms, both genres often have interior space.
 Paul teaches at Alfred University.
 He and his partner are making a life, art, ceramics, sewing, quilting, and thinking about how far away their three children live.

-Jabu is a master of the uphiso form for the flattened slope towards the mouth of izinkamba.
+Jabu is a master of the uphiso form, (pots with a neck).
 Jabu has an established an excellent reputation for herself in the South African ceramic art world.
 She is recognized for her larger vessels, her banded design work and her improvisations using the inkanyezi, or star design.

 Jabu makes use of two types of clay (red and grey) which are hand-dug from two areas near her home.
 The clay undergoes the traditional processes to produce the unique pots.